Join me for an upcoming event:

-Mary Fontana is the author of Strangers in the Province of Joy: Practicing Radical Hospitality on the US-Mexico Border, a narrative history of the migrant house of hospitality where she has volunteered for the past two decades, forthcoming in May 2026 from Orbis Books.
-Her writing has been published or will soon appear in America, BorderLore, Consequence, The Kenyon Review, The Hudson Review, Prairie Schooner, SWIMM, and elsewhere.
-She was a finalist for the 2025 Richard J. Margolis Award for social journalism and has been nominated for Best of the Net.
-She trained as a scientist at the University of California, Berkeley, and did infectious disease research for a decade before turning to writing full-time.
-A reader and critic for the lit mag Only Poems, Mary now lives in Seattle with her husband and two children.
+Mary Fontana is the author of Strangers in the Province of Joy: Practicing Radical Hospitality on the US-Mexico Border, a narrative history of the migrant house of hospitality where she has volunteered for the past two decades, published in May 2026 by Orbis Books.
+Her writing has appeared in America, BorderLore, Consequence, National Catholic Reporter, The Kenyon Review, Prairie Schooner, SWIMM, and elsewhere.
+She was a finalist for the 2025 Richard J. Margolis Award for social journalism and took second place for the 2026 Frederick Morgan Award in poetry.
+She trained as a scientist at the University of California, Berkeley and did infectious disease research for a decade before turning to writing full-time.
+She now lives in Seattle with her husband and two children.

 Like my writing?
 Join my newsletter…